Charles Schulz in 1997 (AP Photo / Ben Margot)

 7. Charlie Brown, Linus and Frieda are all based on co-workers at Art Instruction, Inc. The "Little Red-Haired Girl" – Charlie Brown's great unrequited love – is based on an accountant Schulz fell in love with named Donna Johnson.

-8. They dated for three years, but when he proposed she rejected him and married a fireman.
-Schulz called it “a bitter blow” but the two remained friends throughout life.
+8. Schulz and Johnson dated for three years, but when he proposed she rejected him and married a fireman.
+Schulz called it "a bitter blow" but the two remained friends throughout life.

 9. Schulz's first regular cartoon, Li'l Folks, appeared in the St. Paul Pioneer Press beginning in 1947 when Schulz was 24.
 The comic acted as a sort of Peanuts prototype – a boy named Charlie Brown, a dog that looked like Snoopy, a little kid with a fondness for Beethoven – but Schulz discontinued it after three years when the paper refused to offer him a raise.

 10. Later that year, United Feature Syndicate agreed to publish the strip as Peanuts, a title Schulz himself never liked.